 I tell you: I was really surprised to see the problem solved.
 Was it worth it?
 No, real-world results were basically the same.
 But I was happy I was able to fix the issue at hand.

 What caused it?
 Beats me.
 I can make assumptions, but that doesn’t mean they’re true.
 So by this time I got the idea of writing this article.
-No, it’s not an article on how to fix your WiFi 6 (AX) card’s slow upload speed, that you know already if you’ve read the introduction.
+No, it’s not an article on how to fix your WiFi 6 (AX) card’s slow upload speed, which you know already if you’ve read the introduction.
 No, it’s an article on why resetting or rebooting your device can oftentimes fix your problems.

 What’s The Difference Between Resetting and Rebooting/Restarting a Device